marshalsoft/kredi-assessment/README.md

 * Main App Repo consuming the above UI library to build scalable and consistent screens.
 * Ideally, I ensured the encapsulation of screens and components.
 * Each root level folder exposes a respective index.js file that helps in shortening the imports.
-* Data.json JSON feed help as database for list movies.

-### Future improvements & Updates
-* Provision of detail screen both in movies and series
-* Pushnotification is neccesary for customers notifications
-* The following screen must be added: (contact us, policies & terms,help, account, login, signup,forgot password etc.)